-Factor Factor Comment Assessed Financial risks The Project was linked with existing government interventions L and policies.
+Factor Comment Rating Assessed Financial risks The Project was linked with existing government interventions and policies.
 Government departments have budgets in place to implement projects that fall under their specific mandate.
 GEF and UNIDO have shown interest and are engaging with various government departments and other stakeholders in implementing legacy projects.
 There are other funding/donor agencies like KfW that have shown commitment in working with government on sustainable integrated transport infrastructure.
-Socio-political The government has legislation, various policies and strategic L risks frameworks under which the project should be implemented.
+L Socio-political risks The government has legislation, various policies and strategic frameworks under which the project should be implemented.
 The drivers for these are not just environmental factors but also sustainable social redress.
-Institutional There are various implementation agencies of government that L framework can implement the various legacy projects from the specific and Components.
-There is also legislation that underpins the governance mandate and funding instruments of these institutions. risks Environmental There are none envisaged.
-The very nature of the legacy L risks projects would be address environmental concerns.
+L Institutional framework and governance risks There are various implementation agencies of government that can implement the various legacy projects from the specific Components.
+There is also legislation that underpins the mandate and funding instruments of these institutions.
+L Environmental risks There are none envisaged.
+The very nature of the legacy projects would be address environmental concerns.
+L

-- Likely (L): There are no risks affecting this dimension of sustainability. - Moderately Likely (ML).
+• Likely (L): There are no risks affecting this dimension of sustainability.

+- Moderately Likely (ML).
 There are moderate risks that affect this dimension of sustainability. - Moderately Unlikely (MU): There are significant risks that affect this dimension of sustainability - Unlikely (U): There are severe risks that affect this dimension of sustainability.